Nimmo, Alexander

 Alexander Nimmo (1783 - 1832)

-Alexander Nimmo, civil engineer, was born at Kirkcaldy, Fife, the son of a watchmaker.
+Alexander Nimmo, civil engineer, was the son of a watchmaker.
+He was probably born in Cupar, Fife, but as a child moved to nearby Kirkcaldy.

-He was educated at Kirkcaldy grammar school, and in attended Latin, Greek, mathematics, logic, ethics, and natural philosophy classes at St Andrew's University and in 1799-1800, physics, ethics, and mathematics classes at Edinburgh University.
+He was educated in Kirkcaldy, possibly at the grammar school.
+Then, from 1797 he attended Latin, Greek, mathematics, logic, ethics and natural philosophy classes at St Andrew's University, and in 1799-1800 physics, ethics and mathematics classes at Edinburgh University.
+He then became a tutor and teacher.

-About 1810 Nimmo resigned his teaching post and was employed on the recommendation of Thomas Telford by the commission on the practicability of draining and cultivating the bogs in Ireland.
+In summer 1811, Nimmo resigned his teaching post as Rector (headmaster) of Inverness Royal Academy, and was employed on the recommendation of Thomas Telford by the commission on the practicability of draining and cultivating the bogs in Ireland.

 About this time, almost certainly at Telford's instigation, Nimmo wrote valuable original articles for The Edinburgh Encyclopaedia on 'Boscovitch's theory', the theory of bridges, the theory of carpentry, and 'Draining', all first published in 1812-13 and later, part of 'Navigation, inland', published in 1821.
 Throughout 1811, 1812, and 1813 Nimmo worked intensively for the Irish Bogs Commission, and his admirable series of maps and reports on draining and cultivating bogs in Roscommon, Co.
 Kerry, Cork, and Galway, covering close on 2000 square miles, were published in 1814 in the commissioners' fourth report.
 His proposals included canals, river navigation improvements, and roads.